Convoy PQ 18: 13 September

 The German surface force at Narvik had been alerted when the convoy was first sighted and on 10 September sailed north to Altafjord to begin Unternehmen Doppelschlag (Operation Double Hit).
 The move was sighted by the two British submarines on patrol and HMS Tigris made an abortive torpedo attack on Admiral Scheer, erroneously reporting the ship as Tirpitz.
 Soon after midnight on 10/11 September the Admiralty reported Enigma messages that Admiral Hipper was due at Altefjord at 3:00 a.m. and in the afternoon that Tirpitz was still at Narvik.
 On 13 September, Enigma showed that the ships at Altefjord had come to one hours' notice at 4:50 p.m. which was relayed to the convoy escort commander at 11;25 p.m.
 The ships were photographed at Altefjord by PRU Spitfires on 14, 15 and 16 September.
-Enigma showed that Tirpitz was still in Narvik on 14 September and on 16 September, the Swedish source A2 reported that only Admiral Hipper, Admiral Scheer and Koln would operate against PQ 18.
-Doppelschlag had already been called off on 13 September; while the ships were at Altefjord, Hitler, reluctant to risk the loss of any of his capital ships on an offensive operation, had refused to authorise a sortie.
+Enigma showed that Tirpitz was still in Narvik on 14 September and on 16 September, the Swedish source A2 reported that only Admiral Hipper, Admiral Scheer and Köln would operate against Convoy PQ 18.
+Doppelschlag had already been called off on 13 September; while the ships were at Altefjord.
+Hitler, reluctant to risk the loss of any of his capital ships on an offensive operation, had refused to authorise a sortie.
 The Hampden force in Russia had undertaken an anti-shipping patrol on 14 September but found no targets.
-(The RAF donated the remaining Hampdens and Spitfires to the Soviet Air Force (Voyenno-Vozdushnye Sily, VVS); the crews returned to Britain on the cruiser HMS Argonaut and two destroyers on 28 October).
+(The RAF donated the remaining Hampdens and Spitfires to the Soviet Air Force (Voyenno-Vozdushnye Sily, VVS) and the crews returned to Britain on the cruiser HMS Argonaut and two destroyers on 28 October).